May 9, 2022 | Branding

 What other brands do they value or would they want to emulate?

 It’s essential to understand who your direct competitors are.
 It’s also helpful to hear what other brands your employees, partners, and customers know and value.
-These can be essential benchmarks for your rebranding process.
+These can be important benchmarks for your rebranding process.

 2. Gather input from external sources and audiences